Two-way kernel matrix puncturing: towards resource-efficient PCA and spectral clustering: Concluding remarks

 On the downside though, following up on Remark~\ref{rem:cache}, the effective software libraries for sparse matrix operations (which heavily rely on block-sparsity) are far from optimal when compared to efficient dense matrix operations, and thus demand a profound treatment to ensure that our claimed computational cost improvements are truly met in practice.
 This is not a negligible aspect of the puncturing framework which we shall investigate in greater depth in the future.

 Another critical aspect lies in the request that $\varepsilon_B,\varepsilon_S=O(1)$ with respect to $p,n$, thereby \emph{not allowing for truly sparse} $K$.
-For more severe puncturing, random matrix theory fails to provide accurate predictions and, worse, the optimal phase transition threshold is no longer met by clustering on $K$ but on more elaborate matrices (such as proposed by statistical physicists \cite{krzakala2013spectral,dall2019revisiting}).
+For more severe puncturing, random matrix theory fails to provide accurate predictions and, worse, the optimal phase transition threshold is no longer met by clustering from $K$ but from more elaborate matrices (such as proposed by statistical physicists \cite{krzakala2013spectral,dall2019revisiting}).
 Pushing towards sparser models therefore demands a dramatic change of theoretical standpoint.